 Jason joined Watsi on December 21st, 2014.
 Five years ago, Jason became the 870th member to automatically support a new Watsi patient every month.
-Since then, 4,958 more people have become monthly donors!
-Jason's most recent donation traveled 8,700 miles to support Lemayan, an active 4-year-old from Tanzania, to fund knee surgery.
+Since then, 5,130 more people have become monthly donors!
+Jason's most recent donation traveled 8,500 miles to support Winfred, a young teenage girl from Kenya, to fund life-changing surgery to correct a congenital abnormality.

 Lemayan is an active little boy from Tanzania.
 He is the fourth born to his mother, who is the eldest wife to her husband and has five children.
 Lemayan's father has two wives and a total of six children.
 Both wives live together in the same homestead, but each one has their own mud house.
 They live in harmony, mainly keeping livestock - cows, goats and sheep.
 Three of the children are currently going to school.
 Lemayan was diagnosed with genu varus, meaning his legs are curved outward.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 As a result, he has a difficult time walking.
 Our medical partner, African Mission Healthcare, is requesting $838 to fund corrective surgery for Lemayan.
 The procedure is scheduled to take place on March 10th.
 Treatment will hopefully restore Lemayan's mobility, allow him to participate in a variety of activities, and greatly decrease his risk of future complications.
 Lemayan’s father says, “I wish my son to get treatment and later on join school."